status-im/status-console-client/protocol/README.md

 It contains the Status protocol implementation in Go.

 It is divided into three packages:
-* `adapters` contains a code that allows sending and receiving Status protocol messages through the Whisper network,
+* `adapter` contains a code that ties together the Status protocol and transport protocol like Whisper.
+It allows to inject another layers between decoding user messages and the transport as well.
-* `client` contains high-level abstraction over the protocol which includes handling contacts and messages,
+* `client` contains high-level abstraction over the protocol which includes handling contacts and messages.
-* `v1` is the current protocol low-level implementation which includes things like encoding and decoding a message payload as well as `Chat` interface that should be implemented by adapters.
+* `v1` is the current protocol low-level implementation of the message format as well as decoding and encoding functions.